UKCloud/documentation/articles/openshift/oshift-how-add-expand-persistent-vols.md

 ## Scale down any pod which is using the volume.

+>[!INFO]
-In this guide, we will expand the volume for cluster's default elasticsearch deployment which is located in the openshift-logging project.
+>In this guide, we will expand the volume for cluster's default elasticsearch deployment which is located in the openshift-logging project.
 The pod using the persistent volume in this example is `logging-es-data-master` and the pvc (Persistent Volume Claim) name is `logging-es-0`
+>

-The same procedure can be applied to other pods which use persistent volumes.
+>The same procedure can be applied to other pods which use persistent volumes.

 ```
 $ oc project openshift-logging